 What else do you need to buy a house?

 In addition to your credit score, your lender looks at a few other factors to approve your home loan.
-They’ll review your employment situation to make sure you have steady income to make your monthly mortgage payments.
+They’ll review your employment situation to make sure you have a steady income to make your monthly mortgage payments.

 You’ll most likely need to submit pay stubs, bank statements, W-2s, and sometimes even a verification of employment form.
 If you’re seriously considering purchasing a home, start setting these documents aside in a safe place so you have them ready to give to your lender when the time comes.